Gorilla-Mode/NRL-Obstacle-Reporting/README.md

 >         1. See the [Documentation](https://github.com/Gorilla-Mode/NRL-Obstacle-Reporting/wiki/initdb.ps1) for further
 >         info about this script
 >   5. Open the application
->      1. Navigate to docker desktop application
+>      1. Navigate to docker desktop
 >      2. Open nrl-obstacle-reporting container
 >      3. Click on container `web-1`, port: `8080:8080` to open the application
 > </details>